 The Baker Center has cutting edge software and hardware which is designed to help students with various needs.
-Some of our assistive technology is available to all students and some is available only to students with specific disability accommodation plans.
+Some of our assistive technology is available to all students and some is available only to students with specific disability access plans.

 This page is designed to make you aware of what sort of programs we have that might help you with your particular learning need.